getdish/dish/docs/nate.md

 - blog/signup
 - LAUNCH

-making it actually a community:
+making it actually a cool:

 - when you upvote something, have a chance to add it to your "top list"
 - expand into not just restaurants